 The last entry will be at 5 p.m.

 Table 28, Cup & Pint, Buddy’s Pizza, Boardwalk Station and Mitten Market will be open for food and beverage service during your Zoo Boo experience.
 Make sure to visit Zoofari Market and Photo Memories to purchase your favorite Detroit Zoo keepsake before you depart!
 Credit or debit cards are strongly preferred as means of payment.

-- Children younger than 2 are admitted free.
+- Children younger than 2 are admitted for free.

-- Tickets must be purchased in advance online or in Customer Care during regular Zoo hours.
+- Tickets must be purchased in advance online or at Customer Care during regular Zoo hours.

 - Walk-up tickets will not be available on event days.

 - The number of tickets available is limited.